 Not as roomy as Reebok

 The shoes do have an ample amount of room in the toes, but they aren’t as wide as Reebok, which is what bothered us slightly on runs.
-The difference in width hasn’t been a problem for jumping, lifting or other general movements within the gym.
+The difference in width hasn’t been a problem for jumping, lifting, or other general movements within the gym.

 But once you run in them, your pinky toe may feel a bit squished and irritated.
 Though if the width of your foot is normal or even a bit narrow, this won’t affect you.
-But it will if you have a wide foot or just prefer wider shoes.
+But it will if you have a wide feet or just prefer wider shoes.

 NOBULL surely doesn’t spare any expense when it comes to quality but $159.00 sure is a steep slope to scale.
-Then again, quality beats quantity right?
+Then again, quality beats quantity, right?

-What Can I Use these Shoes For?
+What Can I Use These Shoes For?